 These groups’ efforts piggybacked on the devastating Burwell v.
 Hobby Lobby decision, which let businesses owned by religious families deny birth control coverage to their employees.

 In an unusual move, the Supreme Court sent Zubik v.
 Burwell back to the lower courts on May 16, 2016, rather than deciding the case itself.
-At the time of the would-be decision, the Supreme Court was operating without a ninth justice because Republicans in the U.S. Senate refused to do their job and vote on President Obama’s nominee for the open position.
-The eight-member Court kicked the case back down to lower courts.
-It told these courts to determine if, in fact, another compromise exists that would let students and employees continue to get seamless, copay-free birth control coverage, while, in the words of the Court, “accommodat[ing] petitioners’ religious exercise.”
+At the time of the would-be decision, the Supreme Court was operating without a ninth justice because Republicans in the U.S. Senate refused to vote on President Obama’s nominee for the open position.
+The eight-member Supreme Court kicked the case back down to lower courts.
+It told these courts to determine if, in fact, another compromise exists that would let students and employees continue to get seamless, copay-free birth control coverage, while, in the words of the Supreme Court, “accommodat[ing] petitioners’ religious exercise.”